Hrvatski Ovcar

 FCI Group: Sheepdogs and Cattledogs (except Swiss Cattledogs)

-The Croatian Shepherd Dog is also called Hrvatski ovčar in his homeland.
-In Germany, he belongs to the lesser known dog breeds.
-He is characterized by his family-friendliness and human-centeredness.
-However, like other shepherd dogs, he also needs meaningful tasks and a lot of exercise.
+The Croatian Sheepdog is also known as the Hrvatski Ovčar in its homeland.
+In Germany, it is one of the lesser-known dog breeds.
+It is characterized by its family friendliness and people orientation.
+Like other sheepdogs, however, it also needs meaningful tasks and plenty of exercise.

 Artboard 26